knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 fingers, a faint grey crease glittered stubbornly. ...
 You can never wash it all away.'
 The majority of the community have inferred that this is actually a kind of therapy that Kris went to, given the sterile nature of the room itself.

-What I want to draw your attention to is the line 'You can never wash it all away.'
+<b>What I want to draw your attention</b> to is the line 'You can never wash it all away.'
 I believe this means Kris actually tried to draw the man, but felt guilty for trying to reveal him and covered it up with a tree.
 This would also imply that the man wasn't literally behind a tree, but that 'covering the man with a tree' is a method/coping mechanism Kris employs.
 This is plausible given that the man being behind a tree only usually happens in Kris' dark worlds.